 Patent expiration for Cymbalta and significant cost reduction for prescribing drive the increase in popularity of this drug.
 Duloxetine is the only antidepressant on the list, which is also used to manage diabetic neuropathy and moderate to severe stress urinary incontinence.

 Items prescribed: 1.3 mln

 Paroxetine popularity is slightly on the decrease (Items prescribed in 2015: 1.4mln versus 1.3 mln in 2019).
-Similarly to fluoxetine, paroxetine can interact with many drugs, trough the mechanism explained earlier, which affect the popularity of this antidepressant.
+Similar to Fluoxetine, Paroxetine can interact with many drugs, through the mechanism explained earlier, which affects the popularity of this antidepressant.